Jena Malone: Personal life

-In 2000, at age 15, after appearing in Contact and Stepmom, Malone won legal emancipation from her mother after accusing her of squandering her earnings through "excessive spending and mismanagement," according to court papers.
+In 1999, at age 15, Malone filed for legal emancipation from her mother in a Los Angeles County Court, and subsequently alleged that her mother had mismanaged her earnings, spending $280,000 of her trust account.
+She was granted legal emancipation in January 2000.

 In 2003, at age 19, Malone purchased a home in Lake Tahoe, Nevada, where she resided as of 2012.

-In May 2016, Malone gave birth to a son with her boyfriend, photographer Ethan DeLorenzo.
-The couple announced their engagement on August 30, 2016.
-In February 2019, Malone and DeLorenzo ended their relationship.
+In 2014, Malone began a relationship with photographer Ethan DeLorenzo.
+In May 2016, the couple's son was born.
+Malone dealt with postpartum depression following the birth.
+Malone and DeLorenzo announced their engagement on August 30, 2016.
+In 2019, Malone and DeLorenzo ended their relationship.
 She has been in a relationship with musician Alex Ebert as of 2019.

-Malone endorsed Senator Bernie Sanders in the 2016 U.S. presidential election.
+Malone endorsed Senator Bernie Sanders in the 2016 United States presidential election.

-In 2022, Malone rescued a dog that was being abused by its owner, and donated to a GoFundMe campaign to cover the costs of its surgery.
+In 2022, Malone helped rescue a dog that was being abused by its owner, and donated to a GoFundMe campaign to cover the costs of its surgery.

 In August 2022, Malone publicly came out as pansexual and polyamorous.

-In March 2023, Malone opened up about being sexually assaulted while working on The Hunger Games franchise; Malone shared a photo to Instagram that she took after filming wrapped on the series’ fourth and final film, The Hunger Games: Mockingjay – Part 2.
-In the comments section, Malone explained she had chosen not to name her alleged assailant due to the 'cancel-like culture' nowadays.
+In March 2023, Malone disclosed having been sexually assaulted while working on The Hunger Games franchise; Malone shared a photo to Instagram that she took after filming wrapped on the series' fourth and final film, The Hunger Games: Mockingjay – Part 2.
+In the comments section, Malone explained she had chosen not to name her alleged assailant because of concern about "cancel-like culture".